 Drawing on my background in both bioethics and radio, I’ve produced two programs for The Philosopher’s Zone on ABC RN: What is a disease? and The pleasure-pain paradox

 The Lost Cinema of Tan Hiep was first broadcast on ABC RN in March 2017.
 I wrote an accompanying article for ABC News, ‘In search of Vietnam’s nearly forgotten cinema history‘, which was republished on Saigoneer.

 Saigon’s Wartime Beat was first broadcast on ABC RN in December 2012, and also broadcast on Radio Australia and ABC Digital Extra pop-up station for Anzac Day 2013.
 I wrote about this in ‘Saigon Songs‘ in The Big Issue.

 On 30 April 2015 I produced a special storytelling night supported by Ashfield City Library called Forty Years On, featuring a curated night of Vietnamese-Australian writers.
 Our stories were published by SBS Vietnamese and Katherine Le’s An Education was produced for ABC RN.
-I was interviewed (in Vietnamese) about the event for SBS Vietnamese.
-Photo by Garry Trinh
+I wrote about the experience in a piece for Refugee Transitions called ‘The Art of…

 My short play, ‘These People’, was performed in 2015 as part of ASYLUM by Apocalypse Theatre, which featured new Australian works exploring the idea of ‘asylum’.
 Kathryn Yuen performed my monologue and it was directed by Cathy Hunt.
 Photo by Robert Catto